-Including a significance statement is presently optional for submissions to the Journal of Physical Oceanography.
-Not all articles need a significance statement, but I encourage authors of even the most highly technical articles to try to communicate the significance of their results to a broader audience.
-Doing so not only helps our readers understand the value of even esoteric science, but helps scientists expand the audiences that they can communicate with.
+Although including a significance statement is optional for submissions to Earth Interactions, I encourage authors of even highly technical articles to try to communicate the significance of their results to a broader audience.
+Doing so will help our readers to understand the value of our science.